 Sharks: Recommendations 04-10, 05-05 and 06-10 established a limit on the ratio of fin weight to total shark weight that can be retained onboard a fishing vessel, and encouraged the release of live sharks in fisheries that do not target sharks.
 Recommendation 07-06 limits mortality on porbeagle and North Atlantic shortfin mako.
 Recommendations 09-07, 10-07, 10-08 and 11-08 prohibit the retention on board of bigeye thresher, oceanic white tip, several species of hammerhead sharks, and silky sharks.
-All of these measures have a reporting requirement associated with them (Recommendation 12-05 requires all parties in 2013 to report on their compliance with Recs.
-04-10, 07-06, 09-07, 10-08, 10-07, 11-08, and 11-15).
-Recommendation 10-06 prohibits the retention of shortfin mako onboard vessels flagged to countries that do not report catches for this species.
+All of these measures have a reporting requirement associated with them; Recommendation 10-06 prohibits the retention of shortfin mako onboard vessels flagged to countries that do not report catches for this species.

 Sea Turtles.
-Recommendations 10-09 and 13-11 set up reporting requirements for sea turtle interactions and mandates its scientific committee to assess, by 2014, the impact of tuna fisheries on sea turtle populations.
+Recommendation 10-09 set up reporting requirements for sea turtle interactions and mandates its scientific committee to assess, by 2013, the impact of tuna fisheries on sea turtle populations.
 The measure has specific requirements for longline operators to be trained on appropriate handling and release of live turtles so as to maximize their survival.